 Q: When do I get my Black Belt?

 A: When do you want to get it?
 Anyone can buy a black belt.
 It’s just a belt.
 It’s the knowledge behind a black belt that gets complicated.
-Every style has different standards and curriculum that students need to fully comprehend before getting to black.
+Every style has different standards and curriculum that students need to fully comprehend before getting to the rank of black.
 The time to learn everything required for a black belt will be different for everyone, but on average a TaeKwon-Do black belt takes 4 years, a Haidong Gumdo black belt will take 2-3 years, a Brazilian Jiu-Jitsu black belt will take 10 years or more!
 You may ask why there is such a difference in time, and again it comes down to the amount of curriculum a student has to learn, their desire to learn it, their commitment to attend classes and their overall understanding of the material they learn.
 The averages outlined above are just that, averages.
 Students may take less time or more time depending how they learn and retain knowledge, and how often they practice.

 Q: Do I have to be a certain age to get my Black Belt?